“A goal without a plan is just a wish.” – Antoine de Saint-Exupéry

 I know you are going to want to just write a few ideas, but get really creative!
-Say you want to earn $100k in a year…yes, you can create offers to clients, but you could also create on online product that could create passive income.
+Say you want to earn $100k in a year…yes, you can create offers to clients, but you could also create an online product that could create passive income.
 You could sell you clothes that you never wear.
-Sell your back-up supplies.
+Sell your backup supplies.
 Just keep brainstorming all possible ideas that could bring you that income.
 They don’t have to be good ideas, just ideas.
-This will help prevent judgement to shut down within your current limitations.
+This will help prevent judgment to shut down within your current limitations.
 Because what is likely to happen is you will think of some ideas that you may not have otherwise come up with.

 Step #5 – Identify your Potential Obstacles.

 So I know you are all excited and ready now to become a weight loss superstar or a 7-figure entrepreneur, but you need to dig up some dirt to figure out what it is that has stopped you from fully achieving your goal in the past.
 (Because if there were not obstacles, you’d already be there, right? haha).